 Tip: You should play with slight variations in positioning your head.
 Try to target the back of your neck and top of your ribs.
 If you get sensation into your back, chest, or arm, that’s good.
 It means that you’re targeting the trigger point and feeling its referral.

 Second, stroke the side of the neck with ice where I have indicated in blue.
 Make sure that you cover the side of the neck from just under your ear to the base of your neck near your shoulder.

 Turn your nose toward the ceiling and stretch by moving your head toward the opposite shoulder.

 Tip: With the idle hand, reach down toward your foot so that the shoulder is pulled down, away from your head.
 Slide that hand under your hip to stabilize the shoulder.
 This position will make a notable difference in your ability to stretch the side of the neck.

 If you skipped stretching in the first step because of Forward-Head posture, make sure that you have iced the back of your neck before this step.
 Although this exercise targets the anterior scalene muscle, the posterior scalene often restricts the stretch.

-Third, stroke the Front of the neck with ice where I have indicated in blue.
+Third, stroke the front of the neck with ice in the area I have indicated in blue.
 Make sure that you ice down the upper back to the 2nd rib and out over the corner of the shoulder blade.

 With your nose turned toward the targeted area, gently pull your head away from the shoulder.
 Many people with Forward-Head posture feel this stretch on the side of your neck, near the back, instead of the front.
 Continue with this stretch.
-When those muscles have lengthened, you will be felt in the front.
+When those muscles have lengthened, you will be feel it in the front.